Stakeholder Privacy Notice

 Cookies are small digital files that your computer holds about the websites you have visited.
 They store a modest amount of personal data such as your surname and first name and are specific to your usage.
 Cookies enable websites to work more efficiently and provide information to webmasters about how you use their site.

-You can modify your cookie settings so that your browser does not accept them, but this may mean that some website features are disabled as a result.
-You can learn more about cookies and how to remove them by visiting www.aboutcookies.org or www.allaboutcookies.org.
+You can modify your cookie settings so that your browser does not accept them, but this may disable some website features.
+More information is available at www.aboutcookies.org or www.allaboutcookies.org.

 Data Retention